Ascent of Shobdon Hill on 2019-05-06

 Route Statistics: 14.75kms, 505m of height gain done in 4hrs 10mins.

-For fuller details, photographs and other parking information of these walks and others see my blog or wikiloc account.
+For fuller details, photographs and other information see my blog or wikiloc account.

 Click on the links below and put a search in for the appropriate hill or mountain.